Adele Goldberg (computer scientist): Achievements and accolades

-Goldberg has been awarded a number of awards and honors for her contributions to the development of computer systems.
+Goldberg has received a number of awards and honors for her contributions to the development of computer systems.
 She was president of the Association for Computing Machinery (ACM) from 1984 to 1986, and, with Alan Kay and Dan Ingalls, received the ACM Software Systems Award in 1987.
 She was included in Forbes's "Twenty Who Matter".
 In 1994, she was inducted as a Fellow of the ACM.
 She received PC Magazine's Lifetime Achievement Award in 1996.
 She was co-awarded the Dr. Dobb's Excellence in Programming Award with Dan Ingalls in 2002.
 In 2010, she was admitted into the Women in Technology International (WITI) Hall of Fame.
-She was awarded an honorary doctorate by the Open University.
+She was awarded an honorary doctorate by the Open University in 1998 and from the University of Michigan in 2014.
 In 2021, she received the University of Chicago Alumni Professional Achievement Award.
-Furthermore, she was given honorary degrees from the University of Michigan in 2014.

 The Computer History Museum (CHM) houses a collection of Goldberg's working documents, reports, publications and videotapes related to her work on the development of Smalltalk.
-In 2022, with Dan Ingalls, she was made a Fellow of the CHM for promoting and codeveloping the Smalltalk programming environment and contributions advancing use of computers in education.
+In 2022, with Dan Ingalls, she was made a Fellow of the CHM for promoting and co-developing the Smalltalk programming environment and contributions advancing use of computers in education.